JNOSQL/jnosql-book/en/part2/chapter2_4_3.md

 #### BucketManager

-The `BucketManager`is the class who save the KeyValueEntity on the synchronous way on a key-value database.
+The `BucketManager`is the class which saves the KeyValueEntity on a synchronous way in key-value database.

 ```java
 BucketManager bucketManager= null;